KMacTN/smb-tempest/README.md

 ```

 > **FYI:**
-> 🔐 You probably used an ssh passphrase this one time.
+> 🔐 You probably used an actual ssh passphrase this one time.
 > 🧠 Rare.
 Wise.
 Effective.
+Bravo.

 ---